terryjbates/Football_Manager_YouTube_API_Analysis/README.md

 This section outlines the steps taken to collect, process, and analyze the data in this project.
 The methodology follows a structured approach, ensuring clarity, reproducibility, and alignment with data analysis best practices.

 ## 1. Define Project Objectives and Scope
 The goal of this project was to analyze Football Manager (FM) YouTube content, identify key engagement patterns, and explore content trends to uncover actionable insights for creators and analysts.
-Unless otherwise specified, project scope is focused on monetizable YouTube channels associated with Football Manager-related content with the largest amount of channel subscribers, collecting data for these cannels, extracting engagement metrics, and implementing content categorization.
+Unless otherwise specified, the project focuses on monetizable YouTube channels with Football Manager-related content and the largest subscriber counts.
+Data for these channels was collected, engagement metrics extracted, and content categorization.

 ---